Does An Ecommerce Business Need A Blog? (The Pros & Cons of Blogging For Businesses)

-If you’re unsure whether blogging would be good for your business, you only need to look at the top Fortune 500 companies to see how successful a business blog can be.
+If you’re unsure whether blogging would be good for your ecommerce business, you only need to look at the top Fortune 500 companies to see how successful a business blog can be.
 From Walmart and Amazon to Exxon Mobil and CVS Health, companies all over the world use blogs to increase their visibility, grow their consumer base and drive sales.

-What is a Business Blog?
+What is an Ecommerce Business Blog?

-Is Blogging Good for Business?
+Is Blogging Good for my Ecommerce Business?

-So, why blog for business, and is blogging actually good for business?
+So, why blog for your ecommerce business, and is blogging actually good for business?
 The short answer is a resounding “yes”.
 Many successful online businesses, and even traditional brick-and-mortar businesses, depend on blog posts in order to reach more people, earn their trust, and reinforce the image of their brand.

-Blogging also helps in humanizing a business.
+Blogging also helps in humanizing an ecommerce business.
 It gives you the ability to express your personality a bit more, which in turn makes your audience more likely to engage with you.
 A business blog can either be an integrated part of your website, or it can be a separate website of its own.
-The main purpose here isn’t to directly sell or promote products and services, but to attract visitors and convert leads with interesting content.
+The main purpose here isn’t to directly sell or promote online products and services, but to attract visitors and convert leads with interesting content.

 - How-to articles or informative product content (that’s not too sales-y)